Dr Maroula Perisanidi

 Profile

 I finished my PhD at the University of Nottingham in 2015.
-Since then I've held a Teaching Fellowship at the University of Birmingham, a Leverhulme Early Career Fellowship at the University of Leeds, and my current position as a Teaching Fellow in Medieval History.
-In 2018 I was also the lead academic in the Whiterose-funded project on 'Marginalisation and the Law: Medieval & Modern'.
+Since then I've held a Teaching Fellowship at the University of Birmingham, a Leverhulme Early Career Fellowship and another Teaching Fellowship at the University of Leeds.
+I am currently a Wellcome Trust Research Fellow (2022-2025) on the project “A Cultural History of Disability in Byzantium”.

 Research interests